ACEsuit/ACE.jl/docs/src/devel.md

 * `AA::Vector{<: Number}` : to store any AA_kk^{zz, z0} with z0 fixed, i.e. the AA vector for a single site only.
 To use a PIBasis as the *actual* basis rather than an auxiliary one should wrap it (see bonds -- TODO!)
 * `dAA::Matrix{<: ??}` with dimension basis-length x number of particles, the `eltype` is specified by what the derivatives of the states are.
 E.g. if the states are described by a `State` then `dAA::Matrix{<: DState}`

-We don't provide a detailed description here of the implementation, since it is already the final product.
-But we can summarize the functionality that is provided that can be used to construct further basis sets from it.
+There are two implementations for evaluating the a `PIBasis`, one based on explicitly going through the loop ``\prod_t``, the other on a recursive evaluation via a DAG (currently disabled).
+TODO: need to re-enable this, and add references.

 ### Generating a `OneParticleBasis` and `PIBasis` via `gen_sparse`

 TODO: explain how the basis sets are generated, and what options there are,

-### Interface for degrees
+### Interface for degrees (wip)

 TODO: discuss what a degree is etc, what is the interface, the standard implementations